Signs Your Husband Is Cheating on His Phone (17 Red Flags)

 How Many Signs Are Enough?

-There's no magic number.
+There is no magic number.
 But relationship counselors often point to three thresholds:

 - 1-2 signs: Worth noticing, but likely not enough to draw conclusions.
 Keep observing.